 Bakersfield is a large city located in the state of California.
 With a population of 384,145 people and 92 constituent neighborhoods, Bakersfield is the ninth largest community in California.

-Unlike some cities, Bakersfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bakersfield are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bakersfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bakersfield is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bakersfield who work in office and administrative support (11.20%), sales jobs (9.95%), and management occupations (8.40%).

 One important feature of Bakersfield is that it is one of the most car-oriented large cities in the country.
 In fact, 85.49% of people commute to and from work every day by private automobile, eschewing alternative forms of transportation, which are not widely available in Bakersfield anyway.
 So, if you like to drive, Bakersfield is the city for you!
 The landscape around Bakersfield reflects this: wide streets, parking lots, plenty of highways, malls, and shopping centers are what you'll find.

 The population of Bakersfield overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Bakersfield, 21.88% have at least a bachelor's degree.

 The per capita income in Bakersfield in 2018 was $27,060, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $108,240 for a family of four.
 However, Bakersfield contains both very wealthy and poor people as well.